Damien Delaney

 Damien Finbarr Delaney (born 20 July 1981) is an Irish former professional footballer who played as a defender.

 Delaney began his career at Cork City.
 He later played for Leicester City, Hull City and Queens Park Rangers before moving to Ipswich Town in 2009.
 He became a free agent after leaving the club in August 2012.
 He then signed for Crystal Palace and was a vital player in the centre of defence in their promotion season.
-He played for the club for six seasons and rejoined former club Cork City on 1 July 2018, after his contract expired.
-He departed Leeside at the end of the 2018 season and on 3 January 2019 it was announced that he had signed a one year deal with Waterford.
+He played for the club for six seasons and rejoined his former club Cork City on 1 July 2018, after his contract expired.
+He departed Leeside at the end of the 2018 season and on 3 January 2019 it was announced that he had signed a one-year deal with Waterford.

 Delaney announced his retirement on Twitter on 4 July 2019.
 Since his retirement he has become a pundit for Virgin Media Sport Ireland appearing on coverage of UEFA Champions League, UEFA Europa League, UEFA Europa Conference League, UEFA Nations League and UEFA European Qualifiers.

 Early life

 Born in Cork, Delaney attended Coláiste Chríost Rí and began his career at local club Avondale United at schoolboy level before moving on to Cork City.

 He also played Gaelic football with the Cork minor team.
 Delaney was a Munster minor football winner with the team in 1999 and shone for his club, St Michael's.
-He struck 2–2 in an All-Ireland semi-final defeat to Mayo that year, before he committed fully to soccer.
+He struck 2–2 in an All-Ireland semi-final defeat to Mayo that year, before he committed fully to the association code of football.